 In addition to the benefits of customization and modification, open textbooks are available in a variety of formats, such as print (pdf), web, and e-reader files (mobi and epub).
 Some of the open textbooks include audio files and many are accessible through mobile devices.

 To find, use, or modify open textbooks in your classroom, please check out the B.C.
-Open Textbook Collection.
+Open Collection.